Veatriki Sarri

+A mainstay of the Greece national team, Sarri started her career in Greece and has spent most of her career in England.

 Early life

 Sarri grew up in Crete and played football with her brother.

 Career

 Sarri moved to England to attend university in Leeds, and played for Leeds United Ladies in 2017.

 She moved to Fylde Ladies, competing for the Lancashire club during the 2017–18 season.
 In September 2017, she suffered an injury in a game against Guiseley Vixens which required hospital treatment and kept her out of the game for a whole season.

 After coming back from injury, Sarri signed for Sheffield United in January 2019.

 Sarri moved to Birmingham City of the FA WSL in January 2021.
 In doing so she became the first Greek player in the WSL.
 She turned down a new contract with the club in May 2022.

 In July 2022, Sarri moved to Brighton & Hove Albion on a two-year deal, joining Hope Powell's squad following Birmingham City's relegation from the Women's Super League.
+On 5 June 2024, Brighton reported that Sarri, and three other players, would leave when their contracts expire in June.

+On 26 July 2024, Sarri was announced at Everton.
+She scored her first league goal for the club against Aston Villa on 18 January 2025, scoring in the 89th minute.

+On 16 July 2025, Sarri returned to Birmingham City on a two year contract.